amgowda42/React-Router-Dom/README.md

 # 🔁 React Router DOM Session Routing Example

 This repository demonstrates how to build a **structured, session-based routing system** using **React Router DOM (v6)**.
-It focuses on practical routing concepts including layouts, nesting, redirects, and authentication guards.
+It focuses on practical routing concepts including layouts, nesting, redirects and relative paths.

 ---